 ulcers in more than one way, its potent antioxidant activity

 being just one of the factors contributing to its effectiveness

 as a natural ulcer remedy.
 For example, a number of researchers

 suggest that pinolenic acid - a unique fatty acid occurring

 exclusively in pine nut oil - provides strong anti-inflammatory

 and protective effects on gastric and duodenal mucosa.
 Based

-  on this strong body of research and clinical evidence, the
+on this strong body of research and scientific evidence, the

-  experts invariably agree that extra virgin pine nut oil is
+experts invariably agree that extra virgin Siberian pine nut oil is

 In the past, it was thought that lifestyle factors,